centiservice/mats3_site/_pages/about.md

 # Background

-The author has been interested in computer since the Commodore 64 days, and in particular found super computers and distributed computing fascinating.
+I have been interested in computers since the Commodore 64 days, and early found an interest in high performance and distributed computing.
 In my younger years I repaired computers to earn some extra cash.
 This made it obvious that computers can fail - my money flow actually depended on it!
 When the computers started being networked, it was pretty obvious that multiple computers in a network fail way more than a single home computer can do on its own.
-As the world started relying more and more on computers and IT systems, it became obvious that many systems requires very high uptime.
+As the world started relying more and more on IT systems, it became obvious that many systems requires very high uptime.
 This is of course problematic since failures can spuriously occur on any level in any part of the composite system, both due to dumb human-created bugs, but also since hardware can just randomly fail.

 There have been many attempts at handling this, basically taking two routes: Either make the system never fail, or handle failures.
 When at university, I got to visit Hewlett-Packard and was shown their